Big Health and Care Conversation - You Said, We Did

 People can now find out how the local authority and health services will use feedback on issues raised by the community during the Big Health and Care Conversation to shape future services in Brighton and Hove.

-You can now read an overview of the engagement that has taken place, summarises the key themes from the feedback collected and highlights any actions that have already been taken from that feedback, available here:
+You can now read an overview of the engagement that has taken place, summarises the key themes from the feedback collected and highlights any actions that have already been taken from that feedback, available on the Big Health and Care Conversation page

 The ‘Big Health and Care Conversation’ built on previous feedback from patients, carers and the public, and will was designed to ensure that people’s views and experiences are heard, acted on and help shape the way health and care is planned and delivered now and in years to come.
 The local plans for health and care are part of the wider Sustainability and Transformation Partnership.